butterfly-ops/docs/installation.md

 Butterfly needs the following folders to be owned by web server user.
 (Or chmod 777).

+> install command automatically calls this command after checking database.
+You don't need to run this command if you
+> run install command.

 ```
 - var
     |- cache